MicrosoftDocs/VBA-Docs/api/Access.Form.DatasheetColumnHeaderUnderlineStyle.md

 ## Example

 This example sets the column header underline style for the first open form to sparse dots.
-The form must be set to Datasheet view in order for you to see the change.
+The form must be set to Datasheet view for you to see the change.

 ```vb
 Forms(0).DatasheetColumnHeaderUnderlineStyle = 5